MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ### Set up availability

+**Availability sets**

+Availability sets help protect apps and data from a local hardware and networking outage within a datacenter.

+- Availability sets distribute Azure VMs across different physical hardware within a datacenter.
+- Fault domains represent underlying hardware with a common power source and network switch within the datacenter.
+VMs in an availability set are distributed across different fault domains to minimize outages caused by a single hardware or networking failure.
+- Update domains represent underlying hardware that can undergo maintenance or be rebooted at the same time.
+Availability sets also distribute VMs across multiple update domains to ensure at least one instance will be running at all times.

+Contoso will implement availability sets whenever VM workloads require high availability.
+[Learn more](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability).

 **Availability zones**

-Availability zones help protect apps and data from datacenter failures.
+Availability zones help protect apps and data from failures affecting an entire datacenter within a region.

-- Each availability zone is a unique physical location within an Azure region.
+- Each availability zone represents a unique physical location within an Azure region.
 - Each zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 - There's a minimum of three separate zones in all enabled regions.
 - The physical separation of zones within a region protects applications and data from datacenter failures.

 Contoso will deploy availability zones as apps call for scalability, high-availability, and resiliency.
 [Learn more](https://docs.microsoft.com/azure/availability-zones/az-overview).

-**Availability sets**

-Availability sets help protect your virtual machines from outages within a datacenter.

-- VM instances in an availability set are distributed across fault domains.
-Fault domains represent  underlying hardware with a common power source and network switch.
-Grouping virtual machines across different fault domains minimizes outages caused by a single hardware or networking failure.
-- Each VM instance in an availability set is also distributed across update domains.
-Update domains represent underlying hardware that can undergo maintenance or be rebooted at the same time.
-Distributing virtual machine instances across multiple update domains ensure at least one instance will be running at all times.

-Contoso will implement availability sets whenever VM workloads require high availability and resiliency.
-[Learn more](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/manage-availability).

 ### Set up backup

 **Azure Backup**

-Azure Backup allows you to back up Azure VM disks to the cloud using Azure storage.
+Azure Backup allows you to back up and restore Azure VM disks.

-- Azure backup allows automated snapshots of VM disk images, that can be restored at will.
+- Azure backup allows automated backups of VM disk images, stored in Azure storage.
 - Backups are application consistent, ensuring backed up data is transactionally consistent and that applications will boot up post-restore.
 - Azure Backup supports locally redundant storage (LRS) to replicate multiple copies of your backup data within a datacenter, in case of a local hardware failure.
 - In the event of a regional outage, Azure Backup also supports geo-redundant storage (GRS), replicating your backup data to a secondary paired region.
-- Azure Backup encrypts data in-flight using AES 256 and sends it over HTTPS to Azure.
-Backed-up data at-rest in Azure is encrypted using [Storage Service Encryption (SSE)](https://docs.microsoft.com/azure/storage/common/storage-service-encryption?toc=%2fazure%2fstorage%2fqueues%2ftoc.json), and  data for transmission and storage.
+- Azure Backup encrypts data in-transit using AES 256.
+Backed-up data at-rest is encrypted using [Storage Service Encryption (SSE)](https://docs.microsoft.com/azure/storage/common/storage-service-encryption?toc=%2fazure%2fstorage%2fqueues%2ftoc.json).

-Contoso will use Azure Backup with GRS on any production VMs to ensure workload data is backed up.
+Contoso will use Azure Backup with GRS on all production VMs to ensure workload data is backed up and can be quickly restored in case of outage or other disruption.
 [Learn more](https://docs.microsoft.com/azure/backup/backup-introduction-to-azure-backup).

 ### Set up disaster recovery

 **Azure Site Recovery**

-Azure Site Recovery helps ensure business continuity by keeping business apps and workloads running during outages.
+Azure Site Recovery helps ensure business continuity by keeping business apps and workloads running during regional outages.

-- Site recovery continually replicates Azure VMs from a primary to a secondary region, ensuring functional copies in both location.
+- Site recovery continually replicates Azure VMs from a primary to a secondary region, ensuring functional copies in both locations.
 - In the event of an outage in the primary region, your application or service fails over to using VMs instances replicated in the secondary region, minimizing potential disruption.
 - When operations return to normal, your applications or services can fail back to VMs in the primary region.